 Step 3 – Scrub your hands with a good Lava soap

-Next, you will need to wash your hands with a Lava soap (available online or in a hardware store).
+Next, you will need to wash your hands with Lava soap (available online or in a hardware store).

 Lava soap is a heavy-duty hand cleaner that is specifically designed for getting rid of stubborn items such as grease and caulk.

-Scrub this soap actively on your hands and soon you will see all the polyurethane caulk getting peeled from your hands.
+Scrub this soap actively on your hands, and soon you will see all the polyurethane caulk getting peeled from your hands.

 If there are still traces of polyurethane caulking left on your hands, rinse and repeat the process with mineral spirits once again.